But why is the Master System so popular in Brazil?

 Hey, at least Tectoy didn’t make Mortal Kombat III for the Master System.
 Oh wait—they did.

-In the end, the reason Tectoy succeeded with Sega products in Brazil comes down to a strong understanding of the market—which is the fourth-largest for video games after the U.S. and Japan.
-Because Tectoy was a Brazilian manufacturer first, it was able to drum up interest in the console though marketing that didn't treat Brazil as an afterthought.
+In the end, the reason Tectoy succeeded with Sega products in Brazil comes down to a strong understanding of the market—which is the fifth-largest for video games.
+Because Tectoy was a Brazilian manufacturer first, it was able to drum up interest in the console though marketing that didn’t treat Brazil as an afterthought.

 “Maybe the reason for our success was based on low cost, high quality, locally manufactured products, plus aggressive marketing and a good knowledge of our end consumer,” Tectoy President Stefano Arnhold told Hardcore Gaming 101.
 “We did not only sell them a product, we invited them to join Sega Club where they enjoyed a sense of participating in a community [and] received special promotions (discounts for everything from movie tickets to Formula 1 Grand Prix seats).”